Structure of the $\Omega^{-}(2012)$ with Hamiltonian Effective Field Theory: Numerical results and discussion

 From Fig.~\ref{vector3}, for the ground state in the small mass region the largest component is $\Xi(1530)\bar{K}$, albeit with a significant bare state contribution.
 The bare core contribution dominates at larger pion masses.
 The second eigenstate consists almost entirely of $\Xi\bar{K}$ and only a little bare core and thus it would not be easily observed on the lattice using local three-quark interpolating operators.
 The third eigenstate is sequentially dominated from the bare core to $\Xi(1530)\bar{K}$ as the pion mass increases.
 The fourth eigenstate is mainly made up of $\Xi\bar{K}$.

 Based on Fig.~\ref{vector3}, we highlight the low-lying states with the largest bare $\Omega$ contribution using red bold lines in Fig.~\ref{ben3}.
 These states should be the most likely to be observed on the lattice using local three-quark operators.
-One notices that all the five lattice QCD data are close to the corresponding red bold curve within one error-bar.
+One notices that all the five lattice QCD data are close to the corresponding red bold curve within one error bar.
 Indeed, the dominance of the bare basis state in the third finite-volume eigenstate provides an explanation for the increased energy observed in the lattice QCD results as the lightest quark mass is approached.
 Thus, HEFT is successful in explaining why the lattice QCD spectrum in this region is observed.

-We also present the non-interacting energy levels in Fig.~\ref{ben3}, with the $\Xi \bar{K}$ and $\Xi(1530) \bar{K}$ channels shown as red dashed and blue dash-dotted lines, respectively.
-The big gap between the eigenenergies of the HEFT and the non-interacting meson-baryon energy levels reflects the presence of complicated interactions associated with resonance.
+We also present the non interacting energy levels in Fig.~\ref{ben3}, with the $\Xi \bar{K}$ and $\Xi(1530) \bar{K}$ channels shown as red dashed and blue dash-dotted lines, respectively.
+The big gap between the eigenenergies of the HEFT and the noninteracting meson-baryon energy levels reflects the presence of complicated interactions associated with resonance.
 With the parameters of HEFT constrained well by the lattice QCD data, we can use it to search for the resonance pole in the infinite volume.